Discover Seasonal Flavours Rooted in the Land at Errington's Barn

 woodland walks

-Nestled in acres of beautiful woodland with walking routes to explore, Errington’s Barn offers something for every season.
+Nestled in acres of beautiful woodland with four marked walking routes to explore, Errington’s Barn offers something for every season.
 On sunny days, enjoy outdoor seating surrounded by nature.
-For a more intimate experience, step into The Larch Room, our cosy, enclosed private dining space.
-Dogs are welcome, and there’s plenty of free parking available.
+For a more intimate experience, step into The Larch Room, our cosy, enclosed conservatory.
+Dogs are welcome in most of our areas (not in the main cafe), and there’s plenty of free parking available.

 A man and woman stand smiling in front of a rustic wooden building with a corrugated roof in the scenic Scottish Borders.
 The man wears a green polo shirt and jeans, while the woman sports a blue vest, patterned shirt, and green pants.